gcardenasortiz/cse15l-lab-reports-WI24/report4.md

 Keys pressed: `<v> <i> <m> <space> <L> <i> <s> <t> <E> <x> <a> <m> <p> <l> <e> <s> <.> <j> <a> <v> <a> <enter> <?> <i> <n> <d> <e> <x> <1> <enter> <i> <delete> <2> <esc> <:> <w> <q>`

 The command `vim` opens up the text editor so once I use that command on the file I want to modify, it will open it and I will be able to modify it.
 Once I am in the `vim` editor, I use the `<?>` `vim` command which searches the document from back to front since the word I am looking for `index1` is in the back of the code.
 Once I press enter, it takes me straight to the word where I use the `<i>` `vim` command to enter insert mode which allows me to modify the file directly, then I delete the character and change it.
-I press `<esc>` to exit inset mode.
+I press `<esc>` to exit insert mode.
 Then I use the `vim` command `<:wq>` in order to save and quit the file.

 ## Run the tests, demonstrating that they now succeed
 <img width="564" alt="image" src="https://github.com/gcardenasortiz/cse15l-lab-reports-WI24/assets/156359594/9a56607d-293b-4e40-b99c-1ca373824c68">